 Berber carpets are more common in contemporary decor designs.
 Frieze is better at concealing footprints or vacuum lines.
 It’s a bit more shaggy, and its fibers are independent, so they can bend in different directions.
 Berber is tighter and more uniform since it’s a looped type.

 Frieze has more twists to enhance durability.
 Berber carpets feel less soft but are ideal for high foot-traffic areas.
 Since they’re a cut-pile carpet, Frieze will feel softer than a looped type.

 The downside to Frieze carpets is they don’t come in different sculptured patterns.
 They also cost more but last longer.
 Both carpet types are made of wool, olefin, or nylon.

 Berber vs. Saxony Carpets

-Saxony carpets have a straight-cut pile texture.
-Most Saxony carpets are available in wool blends or synthetic fibers.
-Manufacturers of Berber carpets tend to use pure wool.
-Berber carpets have a hand-made appearance and feature a tight loop texture.
+Saxony carpets have a straight-cut pile texture and are available in wool blends or synthetic fibers.
 There are two types of Saxony carpets—straight and textured.